Obsolete

 Fax machine E-mail

-Floppy diskette and Floppy diskette drive CD and CD-ROM (compact disc read-only memory) drive
+Floppy diskette and Floppy diskette drive CD and CD-ROM drive

 Game port USB (universal serial bus)